Heaven & Earth Aikido

 Breda started studying Aikido in 1985 at Shobukan Dojo in Washington DC with Saotome Sensei.
 Later he continued at Baltimore Aikido with Sensei Chuck Webber and Sensei Charlie Page.
 In 2013 he joined HEA as a student and more recently assistant instructor.
 A recovering professional chef, he does catering, growing wonderful things for his culinary creations and making the world a better place… one throw at a time.”

 Tammy is ACC accredited by the International Coach Federation.
 She studied coaching at Georgetown University and is certified as a somatic leadership coach by the Strozzi Institute.
 She uses Aikido moves and other body practices to help people practice practical conversations and behaviors.
-As Dojo Operations Director, Tammy manages much of the day-to-day operations at the Center.

 Peter Wilson holds black belt rankings in two jujitsu systems and has been recognized at the black belt level in judo.
 He has extensive experience teaching both children and adults, teaching judo to children ages 5 – 15 with the Spanish Education Development Center and people of all ages jujitsu through the Satori Ryu system.
 When Peter is not practicing Aikido, you can find him on the fencing piste.
 He holds competitive ratings in both foil and epee.